FindMySchool LogoFindMySchool

 A soft-start morning routine sets the tone here, with drop-off from 8:30am and learning beginning at 8:55am, which can be a welcome buffer for working families and younger pupils settling into routines.

-Academically, recent Key Stage 2 outcomes place the school well above England averages, with a particularly strong picture at the higher standard.
-In FindMySchool’s primary rankings, it sits in the top 10% of primary schools in England (top 10%).
-It also performs strongly within Lambeth.
+Academically, recent Key Stage 2 outcomes place the school in a strong position, with a particularly strong picture in several higher-standard measures.
+In FindMySchool's primary academic rankings, it is ranked 618th out of 14,978 schools in England, with an overall ranking of 1,843rd.
+It also ranks 16th locally in Lambeth.
 The school is a Church of England primary and is part of the Southwark Diocesan Board of Education Multi-Academy Trust, which shapes its ethos and governance.

 Christ Church, Streatham Church of England Primary School puts its faith identity at the centre of school life, while remaining rooted in a local, mixed community intake.
 The school’s published values framework emphasises faith, hope and love, and that comes through as a set of practical expectations for how pupils treat each other and how adults speak about inclusion and aspiration.